 FBI: Miss. man arrested, accused in ricin letters

-By HOLBROOK MOHRBy HOLBROOK MOHR, Associated Press?THE ASSOCIATED PRESS STATEMENT OF NEWS VALUES AND PRINCIPLES?
+By HOLBROOK MOHRBy HOLBROOK MOHR, Associated Press??

 A Prince George's County, Md. firefighter dressed in a protective suit walks into a government mail screening facility in Hyattsville, Md., Wednesday, April 17, 2013.
 Police swept across the U.S. Capitol complex to chase a flurry of reports of suspicious packages and envelopes Wednesday after preliminary tests indicated poisonous ricin in two letters sent to President Barack Obama and a Mississippi senator.
 (AP Photo/Alex Brandon)